iamextremelydisappointed/jonkler/README.md

-# stupid ni-
+# why so serious
-totally not an idiot remake
+i gotta stop with these stupid you are an idiot viruses but i was requested so yeah
 # what is this?
-basically you are an idiot except its replaced by peter's racism
+jonkler of something
 # is it perfect?
-no, ur gonna find some stuff saying you are an idiot or smth
+no
 # how do i use this?
-little note here that it is not used for malicious purposes and used just for fun, if you want to, you can allow all pop ups for your computer to go rgahuahsdighshfsuiohufrhuish
+allow all pop ups for your computer to go rgahuahsdighshfsuiohufrhuish

 go to https://iamextremelydisappointed.github.io/ustupidni-/ to try this or in the about section (if i add this)
 # credits to the person who made the github for this or smth idk what to say i ran out